PhilMo6/meshpunk/README.md

 7. Set your extra settings, RX boost, Contact Overwrite, and Message Repeat
 8. Get meshing!

 Optional.
-Download and place doom wad files onto the sd card in either /doom or /meshpunk/apps/Games/doom.
+Download and place doom wad files onto the sd card in either /doom or /lua/apps/Games/Doom.
 You can get doom wads from https://freedoom.github.io/download.html.
 You can also use the original wad files.
 PWADS require a valid IWAD to run. remember that loading large wads can take a while.
-Pico8 carts go onto the sd card in either /p8carts or /meshpunk/apps/Games/PICO-8 folder.
+Pico8 carts go onto the sd card in either /p8carts or /lua/apps/Games/PICO-8 folder.
-Gameboy roms go onto the sd card in either /gb or /meshpunk/apps/Games/Gameboy folder.
+Gameboy roms go onto the sd card in either /gb or /lua/apps/Games/GameBoy folder.
+DOS disk images go onto the sd card in /dos.
+The PC-XT app needs a bootable DOS floppy image (.img) to start; game folders in /dos can then be mounted directly as the C: drive.
+MP3s go onto the sd card in /Music.
+The Music app can auto-sort tagged files into /Music/Artist/Album for you, and playlists live in /Music/Playlists.

 ## Using with the Launcher (optional)